 How Does Block Storage Work?

 Files stored in a block storage system are split and organized into evenly sized blocks of raw data.
 Each unique block contains data and an associated address.
 Updates to files, databases, etc., occur via individual block updates and not an update of the entire file.
-Thus, block storage excels at heavy random read/write input and output (I/O) and database storage.
+However, CBS may not excel at heavy random read/write input and output (I/O) and database storage.
+Using CBS for active data storage with high I/O demands like websites, databases, etc. is not recommended by Liquid Web unless approved under special circumstances.

 Block Storage Features